Updated on August 14, 2021

 - Give access to exclusive events

-A contest is a great way to incentivize customers to refer new leads.
+A contest is a great way to incentivize customers to refer new leads with a gamification rewards program.
 For illustration, let’s say you host a contest.
-You can set the rules such that only those customers who refer x number of leads can participate.
+You can set the rules such that only those customers who refer x number of leads can participate and win free goodies.

 The only caveat with contests is the quality of leads.
 This is because customers would be randomly selecting their peers.
-So, your marketing and sales team will have to spend time on segregating potential customers from the rest.
+So, your marketing and sales employees will have to spend time segregating potential customers from the rest.

-So, ensure to run a contest that will encourage customers to refer high-quality leads.
+So, ensure to run a contest and referral incentive that will encourage customers to refer high-quality leads.

 2. Practice Social Gifting